-Open Enrollment 2024: Everything You Need to Know
+Open Enrollment 2025: Everything You Need to Know

-Did you know that 44% of employees are satisfied with their employer-provided health benefits?
+Did you know 40% of employees are satisfied with their employer-provided health benefits?
 This statistic highlights the importance of making the open enrollment process as simple as possible for employees.
 Unfortunately, many HR experts find the process to be disorganized and stressful.
 If the HR team isn’t excited about open enrollment, motivating employees to enroll in benefits can be difficult.

 What is Open Enrollment?

-Open enrollment is the time of year when you can enroll in a health insurance plan.
-This period typically takes place in the late fall.
 Still, there are circumstances where you can enroll outside of this period if certain life events occur, such as marriage, childbirth, loss of health coverage, etc. It’s essential to stay informed about these options and take advantage of them when necessary.

 How Does Open Enrollment Work?

-As you prepare for the upcoming enrollment period, remember that your employer will be working with you to enroll in a health insurance plan for the year.
-This process typically lasts two to four weeks and may include enrollment in vision, dental, and disability plans.
-After you make your selections, your employer will communicate those changes to the benefit providers and send the necessary paperwork or electronic transmissions to the brokers.
+As you prepare for the upcoming enrollment period, remember that your employer will work with you to enroll in a health insurance plan for the year.
+This process typically lasts two to four weeks and may include enrollment in vision, dental, life insurance, and disability plans.

 Why is There an Open Enrollment Period?

-It can be frustrating to wait for open enrollment to sign up for health insurance, but it is a critical process to ensure that the insurance providers can maintain a balanced risk pool.
-Having healthy and ill individuals enroll during the same period minimizes the risk of having only sick individuals sign up.
-This helps to keep premiums affordable for everyone.
-So, if you have to wait for open enrollment, rest assured that it is part of a necessary process to ensure the stability of the health insurance market.
+It can be frustrating to wait for open enrollment to sign up for health insurance, but ensuring that insurance providers can maintain a balanced risk pool is critical.
+Enrolling healthy and ill individuals during the same period minimizes the risk of having only sick individuals sign up.

-What is Open Enrollment in 2024?
+What is Open Enrollment in 2025?

 What Happens if Employees Miss Open Enrollment?